khaledAIVR/Rooaa/README.md

 # Rooaa

-An application to help the blind navigate their surroundings using voice generated messages based on detected objects and their threat level
+An experimental web application that aims to help the blind navigate their surroundings using voice generated messages based on detected objects and their distance using only the mobile camera / web cam.

 ## Getting Started
 - Clone the repo locally